Quick Answer: Which AI Features Make Sense For Mobile Apps?

 When the use case is industry-specific, do not copy a generic AI feature list.
 Start with the workflow, then choose the smallest AI behavior that improves it.

-Risks And Controls To Plan Before Launch
+Evaluation And Launch Controls To Plan Before Release

 AI features create new product risks.
 They can expose private data, make unsupported claims, increase cloud costs, slow the app, confuse users, or create support work if the output is unreliable.
 Treat AI launch readiness as a product, engineering, QA, legal, and support checklist.